Retro-futuristic robot with headphones, glowing eyes, and vibrant cosmic background.

 • It does not replace OPSEC.

-• It does not give you legal or ethical immunity.
+• It does not give me legal or ethical immunity.

 • It does not automatically convert messy data into reliable intelligence.